HKH515/VLN56/README.md

 > a
 ```
 ###search
-The list command can be used to list all entries in the database, it can also display data sorted by name, birth year, death year or sex.
+The search command can be used to search for entries in the database.
+When searching the user needs to specify in what column he wants to search.
+Results can be sorted by name, birth year, death year or sex.

 Syntax:
 ```